 He is a former columnist for the Sun Herald, author and writes for the Guardian, The Age and other publications, holds a Professional Coaching License in football, won a National Championship and and helped guide dozens of Australia’s finest young female and male talents, many of whom graduated to Australia’s National Teams.

-In 2019, the Australian Financial Review recognised Craig as a ‘True Australian Leader’, the Sydney Morning Herald as one of the ‘People that Defined 2019′, he was the recipient of the 2020 NSW Government Humanitarian Award for his work with sport and human rights, an Australian Human Rights Commission Medal finalist, was awarded the Australian Muslim Council 2020 Abyssinian Medal and was a finalist for the NSW 2021 Australian of the Year.
+The Australian Financial Review recognised Craig as a ‘True Australian Leader’, the Sydney Morning Herald as one of the ‘People that Defined 2019′, he was the recipient of the 2020 NSW Government Humanitarian Award for his work with sport and human rights, was awarded the Australian Muslim Council 2020 Abyssinian Medal and was a finalist for the NSW 2021 Australian of the Year.

-In 2021, Craig became a Member of the Order Of Australia (AM) in the Australia Day Honours List which he dedicated to, and shared with his refugee friends and former Manus Island detainees, Moz Azimitibar and Farhad Bandesh, and Hakeem al-Araibi as well as all refugees seeking safety around the world.
+In 2021, Craig became a Member of the Order Of Australia (AM) in the Australia Day Honours List which he dedicated to, and shared with his refugee friends and former Manus Island detainees, Moz Azimitabar and Farhad Bandesh, and Hakeem al-Araibi as well as all refugees seeking safety around the world.